-Brook + Wilde Ultima mattress review – we put this luxury mattress to the test
+Brook + Wilde Ultima mattress review – a 5-star mattress that delivers hotel luxury at home

-Our Brook + Wilde Ultima mattress review puts this luxury mattress through its paces to see if it's it's worth the investment
+Our Brook + Wilde Ultima mattress review puts this luxury mattress through its paces to see if it's worth the investment. *Spoiler alert: it is*

 Brook + Wilde Ultima mattress on grey bed against white panelled wall